daniel-keogh/graph-theory/OVERVIEW.md

 A finite automaton is made up of several parts:

-- An "alphabet" that indicates the input symbols the automaton recognises.
+- An "alphabet", i.e. a set of input symbols the automaton recognises.
 - A set of states and rules for going from one state to another, depending on the input symbol.
 - A start state with an arrow pointing at it from nowhere.
 - A set of accept states, typically represented by a state with a double circle.